VasLem/optwps/README.md

 ## Output Format

-The output is a tab-separated no-header file with the following columns:
+The output is a tab-separated no-header (unless `--add-header` is specified) file with the following columns:

     - Chromosome name (without 'chr' prefix)
     - Start position (0-based)